NetDenizen/Test-Renpy-Project/README.md

 # Test Ren'Py Project

+THIS PROJECT IS NOW ARCHIVED.
+Not doing anything more with it, for the time being.

 This project is both to experiment and familiarize myself Ren'Py, and to provide others examples of a small project, utilizing different features of the engine, and uploaded to GitHub.

 So far, it demonstrates: